 NOTE: If the model is placed directly onto the bottom of the box, the pulsatility of the fluid inside the model will create an asymmetric upward movement.

-While the agar bed sets, connect the model to non-compliant PVC tube, using commercial hose connectors at every opening.
+While the agar bed sets, connect the model to non-compliant PVC tubes, using commercial hose connectors at every opening.
 A tube diameter of 3/8” is recommended for large vessels (e.g. aorta) and/or anatomical structures with high blood flow (e.g. ventricles).
 For smaller vessels a 1/8” tube is sufficient.
 Use zip ties to fix the connection between the hose connectors and the 3D-model and ensure there is no fluid leakage.

 Guide the PVC tubes through the drilled holes into the box.
 Then place the model on top of the set agar bed.
 To prevent agar leaking from these holes, use heat proof modeling clay to seal it.
 Subsequently, fill the box with agar, covering the model and adding a 2 cm layer on top.
-This will require more of the agar mixture described in step 3.3.
+This will require more of the agar mixture described in step 3.4.
 Finally, leave it for an hour at room temperature for the agar to fully cool and set.